intelyoungway/AlphaFold3/README_gaudi.md

-# AlphaFold3 training pipeline modified based on Ligo-science implementation on Intel Gaudi2D
+# AlphaFold3 training on Intel Gaudi2D and inference on Intel CPU modified based on Ligo-science implementation

 ## project plan

-1. complete unit tests and construct AF3 baseline line onto Gaudi2D
+1. complete unit tests and construct AF3 baseline line onto Gaudi2D and CPU
 2. optimize performance of training pipeline on Gaudi2D

 ## updates: